 More complex standalone OCaml programs are typically composed of multiple source files, and can link with precompiled libraries.
 Chapters 9 and 12 explain how to use the batch compilers ocamlc and ocamlopt.
-Recompilation of multi-file OCaml projects can be automated using third-party build systems, such as the ocamlbuild compilation manager.
+Recompilation of multi-file OCaml projects can be automated using third-party build systems, such as dune.